fbradyirl/semopx/README.md

 - ```now()```: this always refer to the current hour of the price
 - ```current_price```: price for the current hour.
 This can be used for example be used to calculate your own VAT or add overhead cost.

-Note: When configuring Nordpool using the UI, things like VAT and additional costs cannot be changed.
+Note: When configuring Semopx using the UI, things like VAT and additional costs cannot be changed.
 If your energy supplier or region changes the additional costs or taxes on a semi-regular basis, the YAML configuration or a helper (example 4) work best.

 #### Example 1: Overhead per kWh